Isle of Wight Rescue Team Battles Brutal Conditions in Two Dramatic Incidents

-Stranded Sailor Drama at Scratchels Bay
+Stranded Sailor Nightmare at Scratchels Bay

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.